Monitor Your Online Exams with LockDown Browser and Zoom

 Tip: Give yourself sufficient time to set up the session, allow participants in, and address any technical questions your students may have.

-2. Assign the invigilators as co-hosts.
+2. Assign the invigilators as co-hosts (or alternative hosts if they have a registered UBC Zoom account).
 This will serve as a backup plan in case the host has issues with internet connectivity and will allow them to help with breakout rooms.

 1. Click on Manage Participants in the meeting controls at the bottom of the Zoom window